treehouses/treehouses.github.io/pages/vi/gitrepositories.md

+### Adding a Remote Repository to Local Repository
+Once you set up a remote repository, you will need to add the remote repo url to your local git config, and set an upstream branch for your local branches.
+To explicitly add the remote repository, run the `git remote add origin` followed with your repository url.
+In your case, it is going to be `git remote add origin https://github.com/username/username.github.io.git`.

 ### Configure a Remote Repository for Your Fork

 To be able to fetch updates from the upstream repository, you need to first configure the upstream repository by following these steps: